50 Ways to Fight Bias How to fight bias at your organization

 Run a small group discussion

-For small group gatherings, use the deck of cards—either physical or digital—to lead participants through the activity.
+For small group gatherings, lead participants through a set of cards and discuss the situations and recommendations together.
 You can do this in one session or over the course of a series.